 - 1 Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-Our highest single turbidity measurement (0.26 NTU) for the year occurred on 7/28/23.
+Our highest single turbidity measurement (0.23 NTU) for the year occurred on 8/8/24.
 State regulations require that turbidity must always be below 1.0 NTU.
 The regulations require that 95% of the turbidity samples collected have measurements below 0.3 NTU.
 Five distribution turbidity samples are required at five different locations each week.
 Turbidity values in the distribution system may not exceed 5 NTU. - 2 The level presented represents the 90th percentile of the 20 sites tested for copper.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
 The action level for copper was not exceeded at any of the sites tested. - 3 Similar to above, this level presented represents the 90th percentile of the 20 samples collected for lead. - 4-Water containing more than 20 mg/L of sodium should not be used for drinking by people on very restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used form drinking by people on moderately restricted sodium diets. - 5 This represents the highest running annual quarterly average calculated from data collected.
 Compliance is based on annual running average. - 6- Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
 Following a positive sample, repeat/confirmation samples must be collected.
 A violation occurs if any of the samples test positive for E. coli bacteria.
-A routine sample collected on 10/18/23 in the South Avon District tested positive for total coliform bacteria.
-Repeat/confirmation samples were negative for coliform and E.coli bacteria.
+Routine samples collected by the Town of Avon on Aug 7th, Sept 18th, and Dec 4th tested positive for total coliform bacteria.
+Repeat/confirmation samples were negative for coliform and E.coli bacteria, therefore no violation occurred.